davesweb/bricklink-api/readme.md

 `docker-compose exec app composer cs-fixer` from outside the docker container.
 You can also run CS fixer directly (`php vendor/bin/php-cs-fixer fix`) and add your custom arguments.
 Keep in mind that the contributing guide requires you to run CS Fixer with the configuration in this package.

-## Roadmap

-These features/enhancements will be added in future releases:

-- Support for PHP 8.1.
-- ~~Validate the values on parameters.~~ ✔️
-- Finish documentation about repositories.
-- ~~Add docker setup for local development.~~ ✔️

 ## License